AmosEgel/smuthi/docs/installation.rst

 NFM-DS
 -------
-When you run a Smuthi simulation (containing non-spherical particles) for the first time after installation, you will be asked to enter a path where it will install the NFM-DS Fortran package.
-This automatically created folder should not be removed or modified afterwards.
-Otherwise, the simulation of non-spherical particles becomes impossible and you might need to re-install Smuthi.
+When you run a Smuthi simulation (containing non-spherical particles), it will install the NFM-DS Fortran package into a temporary folder.
+This automatically created folder should not be removed or modified afterward.
+Otherwise, the simulation of non-spherical particles becomes impossible and you might need to re-run Smuthi or even reinstall it.

+You can also create an empty folder named :code:`smuthi_nfmds_bin_tmp` at your working path to keep NFM-DS binary between simulations.
+Smuthi will check the path, copy NFM-DS package, and compile it to use for all subsequent Smuthi simulations started from this working path.